2026 Tours

 Overlooking sparkling Lake Ontario, Sackets Harbor is sheltered on Black River Bay.
 The village is a designated New York State Heritage Area with historic sites and attractions.
 Tree-lined streets and sidewalk gardens offer colorful contrasts to historic architecture and War of 1812 Battlefield.
 A costumed guide will come aboard the coach and include the Visitor’s Center, a driving tour, Sackets Harbor Battlefield State Historic site with a tour of the Navy commander’s home reflecting life in 1860, and the United Presbyterian Church showcasing Tiffany windows and an impressive pipe organ.

-Uncle Sam Boat Tour
+Two Nation Tour aboard Uncle Sam Boat Tours

 This international tour will take you on a 22 mile round-trip through American and Canadian waters – what is considered the ‘heart’ of the 1000 Islands.
 This trip will give you the best overall view of this truly unique geographical area shared by two nations.
 Tour guides will provide a lively narrative as you cruise through the narrow channels, over historic sunken wrecks, by magnificent summer homes of the rich and famous and provide you with local historical facts and folk lore as well as information about the area’s geology, environment and native wildlife.
 As you cruise on the emerald green waters of the mighty St. Lawrence River you will see international ships from all over the world either heading upriver to ports ringing the Great Lakes or heading downriver to the ocean and ports in distant lands.
 Your tour guide will even point out the exact location of the international boundary line between the U.S. and Canada so be ready to look!